michvong/picsync/README.md

 ### **Prerequisites**

 - An AWS account is required to run PicSync.
+- You should use a role with attached permission policies `PowerUserAccess` and `IAMFullAccess`.

 ### **Installation**

-1. Create a `.env` file in the root directory inside with the following:
+1. Create a `.env` file in the `/server` directory inside with the following:

 ```
 BUCKET_NAME=<your bucket name>